-E6.1 Immediate After Care
+E6.1 Immediate After Care - Mandatory

-Where a player is diagnosed with concussion, he should not be allowed to drive himself home, but should (assuming hospitalisation is not indicated) be taken home by and left in the care of a responsible adult.
-The responsible adult should be given a head injury sheet (e.g. SCAT5 Concussion Injury Advice section) and advised to monitor the Player over at least the next four hours.
-The responsible adult should also be advised of the warning signs and symptoms of deteriorating head injury, which may indicate cerebral bleed, and advised in this event to contact emergency services.
+Where a player is diagnosed with concussion:

+- they should not be allowed to drive themselves home - Assuming hospitalisation is not required be taken home by and left in the care of a responsible adult. - The responsible adult should be given a head injury sheet (e.g. SCAT5 Concussion Injury Advice section) and advised to monitor the Player over at least the next four hours.

-The Player should be advised to avoid alcohol and non-steroidal antiinflammatory medication, sleeping tablets and other sedating medication and should not be allowed to drive until medically cleared to do so.
+- The responsible adult should also be advised of the warning signs and symptoms of deteriorating head injury, which may indicate cerebral bleed, and advised in this event to contact emergency services. - The Player should be advised to avoid alcohol and non-steroidal antiinflammatory medication, sleeping tablets and other sedating medication and should not be allowed to drive until medically cleared to do so.

-E6.2 Follow Up Evaluations
+E6.2 Follow Up Evaluations - Mandatory

-Where following a Concussion Assessment a player is not diagnosed as having had concussion, he must be subject to a follow up evaluation including SCAT5 and clinical judgement at 24 and 48 hours to check that he has not had delayed onset symptoms.
+Where following a HIA a player is not diagnosed as having had concussion, they must be subject to a follow up evaluation including SCAT5 and clinical judgement at 24 and 48 hour intervals to check that they have not had delayed onset symptoms.

-E7 DOCTOR OR EQUIVALENT - CONCUSSION REPORTING REQUIREMENTS MANDATORY
+E7 DOCTOR OR EQUIVALENT - CONCUSSION REPORTING REQUIREMENTS - MANDATORY

-E7.1 Concussion Report
+E7.1 Concussion Report (HIA Form)

-A correctly completed Concussion Report must be submitted to the RFL for every player who is removed from the field of play with concussion or with suspected concussion within 24 hours of the incident and applies to all levels.
+A correctly completed Concussion Report (HIA form) must be submitted to the RFL for every player who is removed from the field of play with concussion or with suspected concussion within 24hours of the incident and applies to players at all levels as follows: